Azdaroth/Azdaroth.github.io/source/_posts/2018-06-24-rails-and-conditional-validations-in-models.markdown

 That makes a significant impact on how we approach this kind of features.
 However, in the past, such things were quite often not stored in a database at all - it just took some UI **acceptance validation** or maybe a **validation of the virtual attribute** on the backend to be on the safe side.

-Let's focus on the latter case and see what the possible solutions to that problems are.
+Let's focus on the latter case where we don't need to store anything in DB and see what the possible solutions to that problems are.
 As **trivial** as this problem initially sounds, it will get **quite interesting** ;).

 ## Anatomy Of The Problem